General Chen-Ricci inequalities for Riemannian submersions and Riemannian maps: General Chen-Ricci inequalities for Riemannian submersions with applications

-Here, we obtain the Chen-Ricci inequalities for Riemannian submersions whose source spaces are generalized complex space forms $\left({M_1}^{m_1}\left( c_{1}, c_{2}\right), g_{1}, J\right)$ using the general inequalities obtained in Subsection \ref{sec_general_CRI}.
-We also provide these inequalities when Riemannian submersions are geometrically structured and validate them with the existing cases where the source spaces are complex space forms.
-In this case, for any ${\cal Y}\in \Gamma (TM_1)$, we write
+In this subsection, we obtain the Chen-Ricci inequalities for Riemannian submersions from generalized complex and generalized Sasakian space forms.
+Toward this, we use the general forms established in Theorem \ref{Theorem-GCRV}.
+Also, for any ${\cal Y}\in \Gamma (TM_1)$, we decompose